 Complacency or just too busy to step back and think, results in business operations maintaining inefficient and outdated practices with significant consequences.
 For instance, It has been found that 1 in 300 manual keystrokes produces an error.
 This is just a fact of life, humans make mistakes and under time pressure, as the modern warehouse is, that rate is probably much higher.
 So, what is the solution?

 Mobile Auto-ID data capture technology is the answer – delivering accurate and efficient business operations.
 Commonly referred to as barcode technology, Auto-ID technology encompasses marking and tracking items using barcodes, direct part marking (DPM) or RFID smart labels.
 At its simplest, a total barcode system can cost from a few hundred pounds to thousands of pounds depending on your requirements.
-The key technologies consist of a scanner or mobile computer, label printer, labels and a software or database system for tracking items as they are processed.
+The key technologies consist of a scanner or mobile computer, zq500 series mobile printers, label printer, wristband printers, labels and a software or database system for tracking items as they are processed.

 Organisations have many reasons to invest in barcode systems and automate operations, one of the strongest drivers is mobility.
 Over the last 10 years, we have seen mobile working enabled by technology innovations such as wireless networking, cloud computing and the development of mobile battery technology – that can last an entire shift.
 Working with wireless mobile computers that connect to a cloud-based warehouse management system (WMS) coupled with a mobile printer enables mobile workers to work in all areas of business operations inside and outside the 4 walls whilst communicating and processing requests – boosting productivity via: